gotonode/compress/WEEK1.md

 What motivated me?
 I remember when I was about 8-10 years old, I discussed RAR archives with someone at school.
 And we concluded that it does indeed make games fit into smaller space, such as on a 1.44 MB floppy disk, but that repeated runs of the same RAR algorithm on a file would begin to increase the file system.
 Back then, we didn't realize that it's because of the overhead that is generated, but it was a fascinating topic, one that I haven't explored until now.

 I also chose the IDE.
-The IDE I'm going to be using is **IntelliJ IDEA Community**, testing will be done with **jUnit 4** (skipping version 5 for now) and code coverage is by **JaCoCo**.
+The IDE I'm going to be using is **IntelliJ IDEA Community**, testing will be done with **JUnit 4** (skipping version 5 for now) and code coverage is by **JaCoCo**.
 Some online tools will be used to assess the quality of my code.

 #### Progress